Imran940/portfolio/README.md

 ## Available Scripts

-In the project directory, you can run the following scripts:
+In the project directory, you can run the scripts:

 ### `npm start`